janine714/janine714.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student at Eindhoven University of Technology.
-My research focuses on the intersection of Artificial Intelligence and audio, with an emphasis on applications in healthcare.
-I am particularly interested in how multimodal systems can enhance the way we interact with and interpret medical information.
+My research sits at the intersection of artificial intelligence and audio, with a focus on healthcare.
+I am particularly interested in multimodal systems that can bring together audio, language, and clinical context to make medical information more meaningful, interpretable, and useful in practice.

-I hold a master’s degree in Language Technology from Uppsala University, where I developed a strong foundation in natural language processing and machine learning.
-My current work builds on that background by exploring intelligent systems that combine language and sound to support innovation in health. ✨🤖🩺
+I hold a master’s degree in Language Technology from Uppsala University, where I built a strong foundation in natural language processing and machine learning.
+My current work builds on that background by exploring how language and sound can be combined to develop more capable and clinically grounded health technologies. ✨🤖🩺